Netherlands–Poland relations: Early history

 From the 15th and 16th centuries, Dordrecht joined Amsterdam and Rotterdam as one of the Dutch centers for trade with Poland, and merchants from the inland major Polish cities like Kraków and Toruń also reached the Netherlands.
 During the Dutch Golden Age, goods were transported between the Netherlands and Poland freely, with Dutch traders gained dominant positions in trade with the Poles, to the expansion of arts and architecture.
 The Dutch Republic was Poland's largest partner in maritime trade, and as of 1585, Dutch ships made up 52% of the ships passing from the Polish chief port city of Gdańsk through the Øresund strait to western Europe.
 Also the port city of Królewiec acted as an intermediary in maritime trade between Poland and the Netherlands, with its 17th-century stock exchange including a painting depicting a townswoman buying goods from a Pole and a Dutchman, embracing the notion that the city's prosperity was based on trade with the East and West, particularly Poland and the Netherlands.
 The Dutch imported mainly grain, wax, flax, tar and beer, while the Poles imported mainly cloth, wine and precious goods, especially pearls.
+By the 17th century, there were several granaries in Amsterdam solely for storing grain from Poland, bearing Polish-inspired names.
+In early modern times, wooden piles imported by ship from Poland were often used to build foundations in Amsterdam.
 Delft pottery was popular throughout Poland.
 Some Polish bankers brokered loans and held assets in Dutch banks.
 During the 1766 Polish monetary reform, the new Polish ducats were modeled on Dutch ducats, common in circulation in Poland.

 Relationship between two countries would have been severed by the Partitions of Poland, and for most of next 123 years, there had been no official tie between two.
 Nonetheless, Polish immigrants fleeing persecution in Russia, Austria and Prussia got supported in the Netherlands and sometimes settled there.
 In the late 18th century, some Dutch Mennonites settled near the cities of Lwów and Gródek Jagielloński in the Austrian Partition of Poland.